kibotu/check-mate/spec.md

   details?: any;
 }

-// Handler can be sync or async type MessageHandler = (message: BridgeMessage) => any | Promise<any> | void;
+type MessageHandler = (message: BridgeMessage) => any | Promise<any> | void;

-// Global declaration
 declare global {
   interface Window {
     bridge: Bridge;